-- The average net pumping rates in this scenario are approximately 2,300 acre-feet per year lower. - The River was gaining water from the aquifer, increasing the stream leakance leaving the R9 Ranch via the River channel. - Annual average recharge did not change. - Average ET loses were slightly higher than in Scenarios 3 and 4, due to higher water levels from lower pumping rates. - There was approximately 1,760 acre-feet per year of groundwater flow laterally leaving the R9 Ranch.
+- The average net pumping rates in this scenario are approximately 2,300 acre-feet per year lower. - The aquifer was gaining approximately 410 acre-feet of water from the River channel. - Annual average recharge did not change. - Average ET loses were slightly higher than in Scenarios 3 and 4, due to higher water levels from lower pumping rates. - There was approximately 2,500 acre-feet per year of groundwater flow laterally leaving the R9 Ranch.